How to Prepare Your Toddler for Baby’s Arrival

 •Show pictures and videos of him when he was a baby.
 One of the best ways to help your toddler understand that he won’t be playing second fiddle forever is to pull out his baby book or show him some pictures and videos of when he was an infant.
 This will help him to understand that once, he was totally dependent on Mom and Dad too, just like baby will be at first.
 Robinson says, “This helps your toddler begin to understand that infancy isn’t a permanent thing, which is a very difficult and abstract concept for young children.”

-- While you want your big kid to be prepared, you also want things to feel as normal as possible throughout the changes — and that means making sure your kid knows you’ll always still love him and that he’ll always be very special to you.
-Make it a point to spend one-on-one time with him now and plan to continue to do that once the baby comes, too.
+•Spend one-on-one time together.
+While you want your toddler to be prepared, you also want things to feel as normal as possible throughout the changes — and that means making sure she knows you’ll always love her and that she’ll always be very special to you.
+Make it a point to spend one-on-one time with her now and plan to continue to do that once baby arrives too.

-- Introduce sharing.
-It’s a tricky concept for toddlers to grasp, especially if they haven't had to.
-Be sure to praise any behavior that even remotely resembles sharing — holding up an object to show a playmate even qualifies.
-Make sure he sees you praising other children who are showing signs of sharing too.
+•Introduce sharing.
+Once a sibling’s on the scene, sharing will become a big part of your toddler’s life.
+It’s a tricky concept for a toddler to grasp, especially if he hasn’t had to do it before.
+Be sure to praise any behavior that resembles sharing; holding up an object to show a playmate even qualifies.
+Make sure your toddler sees you praising other children who are showing signs of sharing too.